 Object caught in teeth: If there is something caught in the teeth, try to floss it out or use a water pick to flush it out.
 If that doesn’t work, schedule an appointment.

-Broken, chipped, or fractured tooth: Call our Mount Vernon, Lake Ridge, or Old Town office where we can repair the damage and prevent infection.
+Broken, chipped, or fractured tooth: Call our Mount Vernon, Lake Ridge, Old Town, or King Street Station office where we can repair the damage and prevent infection.

 Knocked-out tooth: If a tooth is knocked out, pick it up by the crown portion and not the root.
 Gently rinse any dirt or debris off the tooth.
 If you can, reinsert the tooth back into the socket and keep it in place by biting on something soft like a towel.
 If you are not able to reinsert the tooth, place it in milk and come directly to our dental office.